mohamedrashad102/mohamedrashad102/README.md

 ### 🚀 About Me

-I'm Mohamed Rashad, a dedicated Flutter Developer and Mobile App Engineer with **+2 years of experience** building high-performance cross-platform mobile applications.
-I'm proficient in state management, Firebase integration, and applying clean architecture principles.
-Currently, I am pursuing my studies at the **Faculty of Computer Science, Zagazig University (2021-2025)**.
+Hi, I'm **Mohamed Rashad** – a Flutter Developer with over **2 years of experience** in building high-performance, cross-platform mobile apps.

-My commitment lies in delivering intuitive user experiences and collaborating effectively to achieve project goals, turning innovative ideas into engaging digital products.
+- 💻 Proficient in **state management**, **Firebase**, and **clean architecture**
+- 🎯 Focused on creating smooth user experiences and scalable codebases
+- 🎓 Studying Computer Science at **Zagazig University (2021–2025)**

+I enjoy transforming ideas into impactful mobile solutions and collaborating on meaningful projects.

 ---